IABTechLab/uid2docs/api/v1/guides/custom-publisher-integration.md

 ### Refresh Tokens

 Leverage the refresh endpoint to retrieve the latest version of UID2 tokens.
 The UID2 token must be refreshed to sync the user's UID2 rotation and opt-out status.
 If the user opts out, using their refresh token will end their token refresh chain.
-TBD - verify these statements.

 | Step | Endpoint | Instruction |
 | :--- | :--- | :--- |